aiqui/phantomjs-watchdog/README.md

 $ cp watchdog-run.ini.template watchdog-run.ini
 ```

+### Log directory
+Create a log directory that will be used to hold all log files.
+This
+log directory will configured in **watchdog-run.ini**:

+### PhantomJS configuration: config.js
 Here are some of the values you'll need to set in **config.js**:

 1. **USERNAME** and **PASSWORD** - these will be used to log into the site